 My main research interest lies in developing technologies targeted towards cheap, portable and reliable solutions, which can be used in developing economies for health monitoring.
 This can be done using lab-on-chip type devices to provide real-time quantitative measurements.

-I am currently working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
-Here, my core efforts are aimed at working with the research and engineering team to develop RIE processes for next generation devices being developed at IBM Research.
+Until recently, I working as a Sr. Materials Process Engineer with the Plasma Physics group and Materials Research Lab (MRL) at IBM.
+Here, my core efforts were aimed at working with the research and engineering team to develop RIE processes for next generation devices being developed at IBM Research.